Ernesto Maceda

-Ernesto "Ernie" Madarang Maceda Sr. (March 26, 1935 – June 20, 2016) was a Filipino politician, lawyer, and columnist who served as a Senator of the Philippines from 1971 to 1972 and again from 1987 to 1998.
+Ernesto Madarang "Ernie" Maceda Sr. (March 26, 1935 – June 20, 2016) was a Filipino politician, lawyer, and columnist who served as a Senator of the Philippines from 1971 to 1972 and again from 1987 to 1998.
 He served as Senate President from 1996 to 1998.

 Early life and career

-Maceda was born on March 26, 1935, in Pagsanjan, Laguna.
+Maceda was born on March 26, 1935, in Pagsanjan, Laguna to Antonio Maceda (1892–1969) and Corazon Vergara Madarang (1912–2008).
 Maceda earned his Associate in Arts degree, magna cum laude, in 1952, and Bachelor of Laws degree, cum laude, from the Ateneo de Manila University in 1956.
-He then finished Master of Laws, taxation and international law, at Harvard Law School, Massachusetts, US, in 1957.
+He then finished Master of Laws, taxation and international law, at Harvard Law School, Massachusetts, United States, in 1957.

 At the age of 23, he was hailed as the No. 1 councilor of Manila in 1959.
-Because of his numerous achievements in the city council, Councilor Maceda was named “Outstanding Councilor of Manila".
+Because of his numerous achievements in the then Manila Municipal Board, Councilor Maceda was named “Outstanding Councilor of Manila".

 Roles in the Marcos Cabinet

-In 1966, Maceda was appointed as the Presidential Assistant on Community Development and was the youngest Cabinet Member of the Marcos administration.
+In 1966, Maceda was appointed the Presidential Assistant on Community Development and was the youngest Cabinet Member of the Marcos administration.

 In 1969, he was appointed executive secretary in concurrent capacity as chairman of the Commission on Reorganization.

 In 1970, the Commerce and Industry portfolio was given to Maceda.
 In the post, he launched consumer protection programs and established trade relations with various Eastern European Social countries.

-First Senate term (1971–72)
+Senator (1971–1972)

+First term: 1971–1972

-During the 1971 midterm elections, Maceda was only one out of three senators elected under the banner of the Nacionalista party of then-President Ferdinand Marcos.
+During the 1971 midterm elections, Maceda was only one out of three senators elected under the Nacionalista banner of then-President Ferdinand Marcos.
 He took office on December 30, 1971.
 In 1972, Maceda's bill granting protection to real estate buyers on installment basis was the only bill signed into law before Martial Law was proclaimed.
 The bill is known as the Maceda Law.
 His term was supposed to have ended on December 30, 1977.

 Break with Marcos, exile, and opposition leadership (1972–1986)

+Maceda went into exile after breaking with President Marcos over the Martial Law declaration.
+His escape involved covertly boarding a banca at the Manila bay breakwater, whose armed boatman took him to a ship which then brought him to Hong Kong, whereupon he made his way to the United States.

-Maceda went into exile in the United States after breaking with President Marcos over the Martial Law declaration and eventually became the adviser of Senator Benigno Aquino Jr. Following Aquino's assassination, he became one of the leaders of the opposition during the 1984 Batasan Pambansa Campaign and the 1986 snap presidential election.
+He eventually became the adviser of Senator Benigno Aquino Jr. Following Aquino's assassination, he became one of the leaders of the opposition during the 1984 Batasang Pambansa Campaign and the 1986 snap presidential election.